heyhaiden/LoRaFireWall/README.md

   }
 }
 ```
-The RSSI stands for "Received Signal Strength Indication."
-It is measured in dBm and is a negative value.
-The closer to 0 the better the signal is.

-Typical LoRa RSSI values are:

-RSSI minimum = -120 dBm.

-If RSSI=-30dBm: signal is strong.
-If RSSI=-120dBm: signal is weak.

 #### Serial Monitor
 Received Signal Strength Indication (RSSI) is the received signal power in milliwatts and is measured in dBm.